-Continuing law requires school districts, community schools, and educational service centers to develop a program of in-service training in child abuse prevention for all of their elementary school teachers, administrators, nurses, counselors, and school psychologists.
-Prior to the act, these employees had to complete only four hours of the training, within three years of beginning their employment.
-That is, prior law required these employees to complete the training only once.
+Current law requires school districts, community schools, and educational service centers to develop a program of in-service training in child abuse prevention for all of their elementary school teachers, administrators, nurses, counselors, and school psychologists.
+These employees must complete at least four hours of the training within three years of beginning their employment.

-The act expands the required training to also include the prevention of violence and substance abuse and the promotion of positive youth development.
+The bill expands the required training to include the prevention of violence and substance abuse and the promotion of positive youth development.
 It also requires new employees to complete the training within two years of starting employment, rather than three years, and every five years thereafter.
-Employees hired prior to the act's effective date must take the expanded training within two years of that date and every five years thereafter.
+Employees hired prior to the bill's effective date must take the expanded training within two years of that date and every five years thereafter.

-Elimination of summer third grade reading test
+Elimination of summer administration of the third grade reading achievement test